nuac-admin/nuac-release-four/_waters/snetterton.md

           <li>Please use appropriate sized unhooking mat or carp cradle for chosen quarry.</li>
           <li>Please use groundbait in moderation.</li>
           <li>Members must carry their NUAC club permit at all times, and show it if requested.</li>
-          <li>Please display your NUAC car parking permit when you park your car.</li>
+          <li>Please display your NUAC car permit when you park your car.</li>
         </ol>

       </div> <!-- END OF collapse  -->